Mig-uel/angular-complete-guide/README.md

 Again, directives have no template.
 They are just used to enhance the element they are attached to.

+## Pipes - Deep Dive

+**What are pipes?**

+Pipes are a way to transform data in Angular templates.
+They can be used to format dates, currencies, numbers, and more.

+Pipes transform the way data is displayed in the UI.
+In the end, in Angular, pipes are just functions that take an input value and return a transformed value.

+They are a thing you can add in your template to transform the way data is displayed on the screen.
+Pipes transform values or how values are formatted and displayed when used in a template.

+By default, Angular comes with a lot of built-in pipes.
+You can also create your own custom pipes to encapsulate reusable transformation logic.

+Pipes are a great way to keep your templates clean and readable.
+They allow you to separate the transformation logic from the presentation logic.

 ## Angular Learned Checklist

 ### Components and Templates